Using Natural Language and Program Abstractions to Instill Human Inductive Biases in Machines: Instilling human inductive biases with language and programs

 We see that \textbf{grounding with human-generated descriptions leads to a human-like inductive bias} (Fig.~\ref{fig:grounding_figure}B).
 Training on this auxillary loss led to an increase in performance at the GSP boards relative to the baseline agent ($p<0.0001$).
 The human-language grounded agent also performed significantly better at the GSP boards than the control boards ($p<0.0001$), just like humans do.
 In contrast, this auxiliary loss significantly \textit{reduced} performance on the machine-generated control boards (as compared to the baseline agent, $p=0.021$).
 This indicates that the auxiliary loss did not generically improve performance across the board, but rather improves performance selectively in the human-generated boards, and worsens it in the machine generated boards.
 In other words, it makes the agent \emph{more human-like}.
 The human-language grounded agent also does the best at the human-generated tasks across all models.

 The autoencoder agent is substantially better on the GSP boards than the original agent ($p<0.001$).
-However, its performance does not differ significantly between the human and machine-generated tasks ($p=0.252$).
-This indicates that its boost in performance relative to the original agent \emph{is not from acquiring a human-like inductive bias}.
+However, its performance does not differ significantly between the human and machine-generated tasks ($p=0.252$), a performance pattern different from that of humans.
 Similarly, we also find that \textbf{grounding on synthetic descriptions does not lead to human-like bias} and instead has an effect similar to that of the autoencoder loss -- it improves performance uniformly rather than selectively.
 In fact, the agent using synthetic text does better in the control distribution than the GSP distribution ($p=0.0016$), which is qualitatively similar to the performance pattern of the original agent (Fig.~\ref{fig:task_figure}B), and distinctly dissimilar from human behavior.

 We now move to examining the agents co-trained with program representations.
 We found that \textbf{grounding on library learning programs leads to a human-like inductive bias} (Fig.~\ref{fig:grounding_figure}B).
 Specifically, although grounding on non-library program task embeddings does numerically better on human-generated tasks than machine-generated tasks, this difference is not significant ($p=0.11$).
 This difference, however, is highly significant when grounding on library-learning program task embeddings ($p<0.0001$).
 In addition, grounding on library learning program task embeddings does significantly better at the GSP tasks than grounding on non-library learning program embeddings ($p<0.0001$).
 Just as grounding on human language produces more human-like inductive bias than synthetic language, grounding on library learning programs produces more human-like inductive bias than grounding on programs without library learning.